pblaney/mgp1000/README.md

 git clone https://github.com/pblaney/mgp1000.git
 ```

+### Reference Data
+To facilitate ease of use, reproducibility, and consistency between all users of the pipeline, all required reference data has been provided within the `references/hg38/` directory.
+For detailed provenance of each file per tool is included in the pipline Wiki for full traceability.

+### Containers
+For the same reasons as with the reference data, the Singularity image files needed for each tool's container is provided within the `containers/` directory.
+All containers were originally developed with Docker and all tags can be found on the associated [DockerHub](https://hub.docker.com/r/patrickblaneynyu/mgp1000)

 ## Install Nextflow
 This series of `make` commands will install Nextflow, and, optionally, test or update the current Nextflow installation.
 First, check for what current version of Java is available to the current environment.
+**NOTE: Many HPC environments may already have this dependency installed, if so this section can be skipped.**
 ```
 java -version